edden-gerber/edden-gerber.github.io/_drafts/2019-10-30-shapley-values.md

 Let's break this down:
 * With the TreeExplainer, the model has already been trained with all 4 features, so **SHAP values reflect the fact that _x<sub>1</sub>_ has the highest impact within the trained model**, while  _x<sub>2</sub>_ has a much smaller role as it is mostly redundant.
 * With the Exact Shapley method on the other hand, _x<sub>2</sub>_'s impact on _y_ is almost as large as _x<sub>1</sub>_'s because **when the model is trained without _x<sub>1</sub>_, _x<sub>2</sub>_ is nearly just as informative**.
-* At the same time, the non-predictive  _x<sub>3</sub>_ is credited with a higher impact using the Exact Shapley method - simply because, **especially as we did not do a training/validation split, it can  over-fitted to the data in the absence of better predictors**.
+* At the same time, the non-predictive  _x<sub>3</sub>_ is credited with a higher impact using the Exact Shapley method - simply because, especially as we did not do a training/validation split, it can  over-fitted to the data in the absence of better predictors.

-**Let's try a real-world example**, using the previous case of the simple 5-feature census dataset predicting a >500K$ income.
+**Now let's try a real-world example**, using the previous case of the simple 6-feature census dataset predicting a >500K$ income.
 This time, we'll use an XGBoost classsifier as a model to allow the use of TreeExplainer.
 How do the TreeExplainer SHAP values and exact Shapley values compare with each other?

 {% include figure image_path="../assets/images/shapley/treeexplainer_vs_exact_scatter.png" alt="scatter plot" caption="" %}

 The results seem to be highly correlated but still slightly different.
 Again but with _summary_plot_:
 {% include figure image_path="../assets/images/shapley/census_summary_plots.png" alt="summary plot" caption="" %}

 Here too the results seem similar enough (although different enough that the order of global feature importance is changed a bit).
-Let's zoom in on the differences in how Shapley values for the _Sex_ variable are distributed:
+But let's zoom in on the differences in how Shapley values for the _Sex_ variable are distributed:

 {% include figure image_path="../assets/images/shapley/census_sex_shapley_hist.png" alt="histogram of sex feature Shapley values" caption="" %}

-With the SHAP method, the feature's contributed is scaled somewhat smaller (probably because the impact is always divided between all features while in the exact Shapley approach smaller feature coalitions are considered).
-We also see that there are a minority cases where the value's sign is flipped (positive impact for Sex=female, etc.).

-So this is an example of how exact Shapley and SHAP values can diverge in small but perhaps meaningful ways:
-* With the exact Shapley method, the feature's bi-modal impact is very defined, demonstrating that across the different feature combinations, adding the _Sex_ information influences the prediction very consistently.
-* With the SHAP method, the feature's contributed is scaled somewhat smaller (probably because the impact is always divided between all features while in the exact Shapley approach smaller feature coalitions are considered), and there are a minority cases where the value's sign is flipped

-What is going on here?
-It seems that according to the exact Shapley method, an individual's sex has a more pronounced (and consistent) impact on the probability to be a >50K$ earner.
-My educated guess is that the _Sex_ feature is not entirely independent of the other, more informative features; when these features are omitted from training in the Exact Shapley method, the _Sex_ feature can better contribute to explain any remaining unexplained variance in the model.
-The TreeExplainer, on the other hand, can credit each feature only with the contribution it makes according to the given model which has already been trained with all features.
-Thus, to the extent that any feature's inclusion in the training phase can impact another feature's role, the SHAP library classes and the Exact Shapley method will offer more-or-less different result that reflect these different interpretations of feature impact.

-(dont forget to give plenty of links to the good posts on shapley and shap at https://christophm.github.io/interpretable-ml-book/shap.html)
+What's going on here?
+* The exact Shapley results show us that **averaged all possible feature combinations, adding this variable will have a consistent impact on prediction for this dataset** (at least until Patriarchy is toppled).
+* The TreeExplainer results show us that **in our trained model, this variable has a smaller and less consistent impact on prediction across our samples**, most likely because it is used to explain smaller residual variance after most of the information it conveys was provided by other, more predictive features.

+So which method should we use to explain the role of the _Sex_ variable in our data and model?
+I think the best way to put this is:
+* **Exact Shapley values better represent the global impact of the features in our dataset**, while
+* **SHAP values better explain specific predictions given our existing model**.

+Two additional notes on this:
+* **A practical note**: I am not suggesting that if you care about global feature impact in your dataset you should necessarily use the exact Shapley method - mainly because in most cases that would be computationally intractable (although see the next main section for when it might not be).
+It is also apparent from my examples that the SHAP explainers' results are typically not so different that they should not be used for this purpose.
+My main motivation here is to get a better understanding of SHAP results and their limitations.

+* **A technical note**: If you are familiar with TreeExplainer, you may know that since in the case of binary classification the weights of the tree nodes hold not probabilities but log-odd values (which are transformed into probabilities with the logistic function as a final step) - the default optimization approach utilized by TreeExplainer provides SHAP values that add up to these untransformed values (and not the final probabilities).
+Simply applying the logistic function to the SHAP values themselves wouldn't work, since the sum of the transformed values != the transformed value of the sum.
+To produce SHAP values that correspond directly to probability outputs, the TreeExplainer has to sacrifice some of its efficiency and use an approach similar to the KernelExplainer of simulating missing features by replacement with a background dataset - naturally a slower and less exact method.
+On the other hand, to directly explain probability outputs with the exact Shapley method all that we need to do is choose the output of the payoff function to be the probability (e.g., in the XGBClassifier case, use _out = xgb_model.predict_proba(X)[:,1]_ rather than _out = xgb_model.predict(X, output_margin=True)_). **In other words, with the exact Shapley method we always pay the maximum computation cost, and so can just as well use a payoff function that gives us exactly what we want our Shapley values to explain**.

 does TreeExplainer explore all possible 2^M coalitions? how, what about memory constraints? (https://github.com/slundberg/shap/blob/master/shap/explainers/tree.py) and - try doing the census data example with the model suggested here (https://github.com/slundberg/shap/blob/master/notebooks/tree_explainer/Census%20income%20classification%20with%20XGBoost.ipynb) - even with a train/validate split.

-### Wait, what about DeepExplainer?
+### What about DeepExplainer?

 bla bla bla